swannodette/swannodette.github.com/_posts/2013-07-31-extracting-processes.md

 But what about user interfaces?
-User interface programmers are now faced with an ever growing number of clients with different capabilities - components either bloat to address client fragmentation or you provide two versions of the same components like [this](http://jqueryui.com) and [that](http://jquerymobile.com).
+User interface programmers are now faced with an ever growing number of clients with different capabilities - components either bloat to address client fragmentation or you provide incompatible versions of the same components like [this](http://jqueryui.com) and [that](http://jquerymobile.com).

 What would it look like to pull apart these concerns?

 First let's consider **3**:

 ```
 (defprotocol IUIList